anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

      - X
      - The job should be deleted once it has finished, after the TTL has elapsed.

-Auth special interest group :cite:p:`k8s-api-sig-auth`
+Auth Special Interest Group :cite:p:`k8s-api-sig-auth`
 ------------------------------------------------------

-.. list-table:: Auth special interest group
+.. list-table:: Auth Special Interest Group
    :widths: 30 10 60
    :header-rows: 1